hid0/mastering_dart/resource/apps/basic_dart/README.md

 }
 ```

-## open project in your IDE or Text Editor
+## open up your project in your IDE or Text Editor

 ```running like this```